nobu-sh/shape-mcfunction-gen/README.md

 > boiler has three dynamic values `$x` `$y` `$z` these values will be replaced with the calculated coordinates for the generated shape

-Once you hace the config filled out to your desires just run the bin again and the function will output in `/out/function.mcfunction`
+Once you have the config filled out to your desires just run the bin again and the function will output in `/out/function.mcfunction`

 The above config if ran will output something like so: